 Since 1766, Grand Turk has been the capital of the Turks and Caicos Islands.
-Originally founded by Bermudian salt collectors in 1681, Grand Turk still retains this heritage through colonial style houses.
+Originally founded by Bermudian salt collectors in 1681, the island still retains this heritage through its colonial style buildings.
 Donkeys and horses, once the only means of transportation, now roam freely in the wild.